-- Use of a mask or cloth face covering for each employee at all times while in the workplace as directed by the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7BB is required.
-Instructions for use of cloth face covering are available from the CDC.
-Executive Order 7BB does not require the use of face masks by: - anyone for whom doing so would be contrary to his or her health or safety because of a medical condition; - a child in a child care setting; - o anyone under the age of 2 years, or an older child if the parent, guardian or person responsible for the child is unable to place the mask safely on the child's face. - Appropriate social distancing strategies shall be implemented.
+- Use of a mask or cloth face covering for each employee at all times while in the workplace as directed by the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7BB is required. - Children age 3 years and older are required to wear masks while in child care programs.
+For implementation information on this requirement and exceptions, the OEC issued Memo 29, Group Size and Mask Requirements as part of a system of protections against COVID-19 - Instructions for use of cloth face covering are available from the CDC. - Appropriate social distancing strategies shall be implemented.
 Social distancing is required, and may take many forms as outlined by CDC with a dedicated section for "social distancing strategies" in its guidance for child care programs that remain open. - Camps shall comply with the requirements listed in the Department of Economic Development Safe Workplace Rules for Essential Employees per Executive Order 7V.